CRCHUM-CITADEL/ensemble-mia/README.md

 1.Edit the `config.py` file to configure the paths, metadata etc.

-2.**Training** stage: train the meta classifier of the ensemble models with the real data in **train** folder (along with the synthetic data generated based on the real data) and save the trained meta classifiers.
-See `1.real_data_processing.ipynb` for how to collect and split real data and `2.tabsyn_synth_gen_population.ipynb` for instructions on how to generate synthetic data with TabSyn.
+2.**Training** stage: train the meta classifier of the ensemble models with the real data in **train** folder (along with the 1st and 2nd generation synthetic data generated based on the real data) and save the trained meta classifiers.
+See `1.real_data_processing.ipynb` for how to collect and split real data and `2.tabsyn_synth_gen_population.ipynb`for instructions on how to generate synthetic data with TabSyn.

 ```
 python train.py \